Christopher Vane, 10th Baron Barnard: Education

-Lord Barnard was born on 28 October 1888, the second son of Henry de Vere Vane, 9th Baron Barnard, and his wife, the Lady Catharine Sarah Cecil, who was daughter of the 3rd Marquess of Exeter at Barnard Castle in County Durham.
+Lord Barnard was born on 28 October 1888, the second son of Henry Vane, 9th Baron Barnard, and his wife, the Lady Catharine Sarah Cecil, who was daughter of the 3rd Marquess of Exeter, at Barnard Castle in County Durham.

-Following in the footsteps of his father, he attended Eton College, but unlike many of his ancestors studied at Trinity College, Cambridge for a B.A. rather than attending the University of Oxford.
+Following in the footsteps of his father, he attended Eton College, but unlike many of his ancestors studied at Trinity College, Cambridge, for a B.A. rather than attending the University of Oxford.
 It was at Cambridge that he joined the Freemasons, being initiated into Isaac Newton University Lodge.

 Career

 Military

-Upon the completion of his degree, he entered the armed services, participating in World War I as a Major in the Westmorland and Cumberland Yeomanry in which he was awarded the Military Cross and wounded in action twice.
+Upon the completion of his degree, he entered the armed services, participating in World War I as a major in the Westmorland and Cumberland Yeomanry in which he was awarded the Military Cross and wounded in action twice.
+The citation for his MC, which appeared in The London Gazette in July 1918, reads as follows:

 His eldest brother, the Hon.
-Henry Cecil Vane, heir apparent to the barony of Barnard, also served in the Great War but was subsequently wounded and died of those wounds shortly thereafter, leaving his younger brother heir apparent to the title of Baron Barnard.
+Henry Cecil Vane, heir apparent to the barony of Barnard, also served in the Great War but was subsequently wounded and died of those wounds shortly thereafter in 1917, leaving his younger brother heir apparent to the title of Baron Barnard.

-In 1922, Lord Barnard gained the rank of Major in the 6th Battalion of the Durham Light Infantry and served with distinction in the battalion until 1931.
+In 1922, Lord Barnard gained the rank of major in the 6th Battalion of the Durham Light Infantry and served with distinction in the battalion until 1931.

 Civilian

 Upon his retirement from the armed services, Lord Barnard took a number of roles, mostly in the service of County Durham.
-Between 1920 and 1963 he was Master and, subsequently, Joint Master of the Zetland Hunt and between the years 1958 and 1964 the Lord Lieutenant of Durham.
+Between 1920 and 1963 he was Master, and, subsequently, Joint Master of the Zetland Hunt and between the years 1958 and 1964 the Lord Lieutenant of Durham.
 He was also a County Commissioner for the Durham Boy Scouts Association.
 He was a keen horticulturist.

 He was a member of Brooks's gentleman's club and resided at Raby Castle.
 Unlike his father, he did not keep a London season home at 20 Belgrave Square, SW.